damalemaitreyee/payment-search/README.md

 * Elasticsearch Java Client

 ## How to run
+Clone down this repository.
+You will need java 11 and maven installed on your machine.
 The application can run in 2 modes -
 * local
 * cloud